-Sometimes we need to open a port on the windows VPS firewall in order to let the app or process work through that port.
-Ports, as their name implies, are the gateway for server input and therefore should be monitored.
-Also, due to the possibility of trying to gain unauthorized access to the server, it is better that only the required ports should be inside the server.
-Ports are managed by different firewalls on different operating systems.
-In Windows VPS, this is done by a firewall built into Windows.
+To let the app or process work through a port, we need to open a port on the windows VPS firewall.
+As their name implies, ports are the gateway for server input and, therefore, should be monitored.
+Also, due to the possibility of gaining unauthorized access to the server, only the required ports should be inside the server.

 Ways To Open A port On The Windows VPS